-We have audited the financial statements of Al Koot Insurance & Reinsurance Company P.J.S.C. (the 'Company'), which comprise the statement of financial position as at 31 December 2020, the statements of profit or loss, other comprehensive income, changes in equity and cash flows for the year then ended, and notes, comprising significant accounting policies and other explanatory information.
+We have audited the financial statements of Al Koot Insurance and Reinsurance Company P.J.S.C. (the 'Company'), which comprise the statement of financial position as at 31 December 2021, the statements of profit or loss1, comprehensive income, changes in equity and cash flows for the year then ended, and notes, comprising significant accounting policies and other explanatory information, as set out on pages 9 to 44.

-In our opinion, the accompanying financial statements present fairly, in all material respects, the financial position of the Company as at 31 December 2020, and its financial performance and its cash flows for the year then ended in accordance with International Financial Reporting Standards (IFRS) and the applicable provision of Qatar Central Bank regulations ('QCB Regulations').
+In our opinion, the accompanying financial statements present fairly, in all material respects, the financial position of the Company as at 31 December 2021, and its financial performance and its cash flows for the year then ended in accordance with International Financial Reporting Standards (IFRS).